 General Hydroponics Flora Trio Mixing Chart

-Note: the teaspoon measurements are not exact are are meant for ease of use for our beta growers until we get our pre-measured rip packages.
+Note: the measurements are meant for ease of use for our beta growers until we get our pre-measured rip packages.

 Be sure to mix thoroughly after each Nutrient is added.